ObjectPascal-Community/1brc-ObjectPascal/entries/abouchez/README.md

 user 6m44,853s
 sys  0m31,167s
 ```
-We used 20 threads for `sbalazs`, and 10 threads for `mormot` because it was giving the best results for each program on our PC.
+We used 20 threads for `sbalazs`, and 10 threads for `abouchez` because it was giving the best results for each program on our PC.

-Apart from the obvious global "wall" time reduction (`real` numbers), the raw parsing and data gathering in the threads match the number of threads and the running time (`user` numbers), and no syscall is involved by `mormot` thanks to the memory mapping of the whole file (`sys` numbers, which contain only memory page faults).
+Apart from the obvious global "wall" time reduction (`real` numbers), the raw parsing and data gathering in the threads match the number of threads and the running time (`user` numbers), and no syscall is involved by `abouchez` thanks to the memory mapping of the whole file (`sys` numbers, which contain only memory page faults).

-The `memmap` feature makes the initial `mormot` call slower, because it needs to cache all measurements data from file into RAM (I have 32GB of RAM, so the whole data file will remain in memory, as on the benchmark hardware):
+The `memmap()` feature makes the initial/cold `abouchez` call slower, because it needs to cache all measurements data from file into RAM (I have 32GB of RAM, so the whole data file will remain in memory, as on the benchmark hardware):
 ```
-ab@dev:~/dev/github/1brc-ObjectPascal/bin$ time ./mormot measurements.txt -t=10 >resmrel4.txt
+ab@dev:~/dev/github/1brc-ObjectPascal/bin$ time ./abouchez measurements.txt -t=10 >resmrel4.txt

 real 0m6,042s
 user 0m53,699s